AI1379/AI1379/README.md

 ## ⚡ Fun fact

-I'm a big fan of *Genshin Impact* and *Honkai: Star Rail*, as well as a fan of Disney's *Frozen*.
-And I'm glad to make friend with anyone who share common interests!
+I'm a big fan of *Genshin Impact* and *Honkai: Star Rail*, as well as Disney's *Frozen*.
+I'm glad to make friends with anyone who shares common interests!

 ## 📫 How to reach me